-PTYS 206 Exploring our Solar System Spring 2021
+PTYS/ASTR 206 Exploring our Solar System

-Kuiper Building, room 308 Monday, Wednesday, Friday 10:00-10:50 AM
+Spring 2022 Kuiper Building, room 308 Tuesday/Thursday 9:30-10:45 AM

 Description of Course

 Our Solar System is filled with an incredible diversity of objects.
 These include the sun and planets, of course, but also many hundreds of moons -- some with exotic oceans, erupting volcanoes, or dynamic atmospheres.
 Billions of asteroids and comets inhabit the space between and beyond the planets.
 Each body is unique, and has followed its own evolutionary history.
 This class will explore our current understanding of the Solar System and emphasize similarities that unite the different bodies as well as the differences between them.
 We will develop an understanding of physical processes that occur on these bodies, including tectonics, impact cratering, volcanism, and processes operating in their interiors, oceans, and atmospheres.
 We will also discuss planets around nearby stars and the potential for life beyond Earth.
 Throughout the class, we will highlight the leading role that the University of Arizona has played in exploring our Solar System.

 Course prerequisites or co-requisites: None

 Instructor and Contact Information

+Dr. Jeff Andrews-Hanna preferred name: "Jeff"

+preferred pronouns: (he, him, his)

+Kuiper 438

+jcahanna@lpl.arizona.edu (preferred mode of contact)

+Office hours: Thursday, 10:45-12:00

-Dr. Jeff Andrews-Hanna preferred name: "Jeff" preferred pronouns: (he, him, his) Kuiper 438 jcahanna@lpl.arizona.edu (preferred mode of contact) Office hours: Wednesday, 1:00-2:00 PM I am also available to meet at other times - please e-mail me to set up a meeting at another time.
+I am also available to meet at other times - please e-mail me to set up a meeting at another time.

+Teaching assistant:

-Teaching assistant: Nathan Hadland nkhadland@email.arizona.edu office hours: Tuesdays 1:00-2:00 PM Amanda Stadermann acs@lpl.arizona.edu office hours: Wednesday 11:00 AM - 12:00 PM All office hours will be held at: https://arizona.zoom.us/j/81460089222 If the TA or professor is not present, please e-mail a reminder.
-Web information: This course will use a D2L page: https://d2l.arizona.edu/d2l/home/880546 Meeting times for remote teaching: We will be meeting remotely until the University notifies us that in-person meetings may commence.
-Remote meetings will be head during the regularly scheduled class time (MWF 10:00-10:50 AM) by Zoom for lectures.
+Nathan Hadland nkhadland@email.arizona.edu office hours: Monday 12:30-1:30 Kuiper 332 (or by Zoom) Amanda Stadermann stadermann@email.arizona.edu office hours: Tuesday 11:00-12:00 Kuiper 318 (or by Zoom) All office hours will be held at: https://arizona.zoom.us/j/89765077616 In-person office hours are also available.
+Please contact the TA or professor.
+Web information: This course will use a D2L page: